firepick1/fpd-vision/XP009-Parallax-Range/README.md

 In the near image, `firesight` matches our templates with a 360 pixel separation.
 In the far image, `firesight` matches our templates with a 306 pixel separation.
-This yields a far/near ratio of 1.17847, which tell us that our camera was 34" from the floor when taking the near image.
+This yields a far/near ratio of 1.17847, which tell us that our camera was 34" from the floor when taking the near image given that the far/near relative distance is 6".

 ### Discussion
 The primary advantage of the FNR method is that it does not require